Journal article

 Abstract

-UNLABELLED: Current influenza virus vaccines primarily aim to induce neutralizing antibodies (NAbs).
+Current influenza virus vaccines primarily aim to induce neutralizing antibodies (NAbs).
 Modified vaccinia virus Ankara (MVA) is a safe and well-characterized vector for inducing both antibody and cellular immunity.
 We evaluated the immunogenicity and protective efficacy of MVA encoding influenza virus hemagglutinin (HA) and/or nucleoprotein (NP) in cynomolgus macaques.
 Animals were given 2 doses of MVA-based vaccines 4 weeks apart and were challenged with a 2009 pandemic H1N1 isolate (H1N1pdm) 8 weeks after the last vaccination.
-MVA-based vaccines encoding HA induced potent serum antibody responses against homologous H1 or H5 HAs but did not stimulate strong T cell responses pri..
+MVA-based vaccines encoding HA induced potent serum antibody responses against homologous H1 or H5 HAs but did not stimulate strong T cell responses prior to challe..

 View full abstractGrants

-Awarded by NIH National Research Service Award
+Awarded by National Center for Research Resources

 Funding Acknowledgements